Feel festive with these magical winter days out in the South WestPosted by Sophie Hesp on Nov 08, 2018

 Rosemoor at Christmas

-Hosting a wintery extravaganza that will continue long after the festive frenzy of Christmas is over, from 15th November 2018, RHS Garden Rosemoor is welcoming colour-changing trees, magical storytelling workshops and a series of food and craft fairs to Devon.
+Hosting a wintery extravaganza that will continue long after the festive frenzy of Christmas is over, Garden Rosemoor is welcoming colour-changing trees, magical storytelling workshops and a series of food and craft fairs to Devon.

 Complete with a ‘Glow Simple’ supper menu to be enjoyed in the Garden Kitchen, the event will also feature an intriguing wildlife sculpture exhibition, a family workshop with Father Christmas in his magical theatre, and ‘The Magic of Christmas Food and Craft Fair’ where you can pick up unique last minute gifts and local artisan produce.